filipmad/filipmad/README.md

 I’m a 2024 Computer Science graduate from the University of Melbourne with a strong interest in backend engineering, systems programming, and building towards service design for large scale applications or personal tools.

-I build systems that are reliable, efficient, and maintainable.
-I’m most passionate about solving backend problems that involve performance, networking, and architecture.

 ---